Admin-7/Mr-Robot-techniques/InfoSec.md

 * [Linux From Scratch](http://www.linuxfromscratch.org/)

   These free guidebooks offer step-by-step instruction manuals for building a GNU/Linux system entirely from source code.
 This process "teaches you about all that makes Linux tick, how things work together and depend on each other."
-After completing the main guide, additional guides focus on particularly interest areas, such as "Hardened Linux From Scratch," which "focuses on building an LFS system with heightened security," and teaches you about many of GNU/Linux's built-in security features.
+After completing the main guide, additional guides focus on particular interest areas, such as "Hardened Linux From Scratch," which "focuses on building an LFS system with heightened security," and teaches you about many of GNU/Linux's built-in security features.

 * [CTF Field Guide](https://trailofbits.github.io/ctf/)